simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - each new version needs to be made public individually
         - deleting a versioned object will create a following version which is the delete marker
         - can enable MFA delete, extra delete security
+    - MFA Delete
+        - Force users to use MFA to delete an object
+        - Force users to use MFA to change bucket versioning on bucket
     - Access Control Lists => regulate access to individual objects
     - Bucket Policies => way of regulating access to entire buckets
         - Policies written in JSON